Queensland Zero Emission Vehicle Rebate Scheme

 Yes, you would be eligible to receive a rebate on this basis provided you meet all other scheme eligibility criteria.

-The new eligibility requirements are applicable from 21 April 2023.
-Applicants will be eligible to receive a rebate of $6,000 provided all other scheme eligibility criteria are met and the vehicle purchased is equal to or less than $68,000 (including GST).
+The enhanced scheme measures are applicable from 21 April 2023.
+Applicants will be eligible to receive a rebate of $6,000 provided all other scheme eligibility criteria are met and the vehicle purchased has a dutiable value equal to or less than $68,000 (including GST).

-Eligible applicants who have purchased an EV on or after 21 April 2023 will be able to lodge their application for a rebate from July 2023.
+Eligible applicants who have purchased an eligible new EV on or after 21 April 2023 will be able to lodge their application for a rebate from 1 July 2023.

-Individuals or households who have a total household or individual taxable income of equal to or less than $180,000 per year can apply for the additional $3,000 from mid-July 2023 if all other scheme eligibility criteria are met.
+Households that received a rebate under the initial Scheme between 16 March 2022 and 20 April 2023 and who have a total household taxable income of equal to or less than $180,000 per annum, can apply for the adjustment rebate payment from 1 July 2023 if all other scheme eligibility criteria are met.

 You can obtain an NOA through your myGov account.
 Your notice of assessment is sent to your myGov Inbox.